Flash3001/Xamarin.Swift/README.md

 https://www.nuget.org/packages/Xamarin.Swift3/

 <h4>Libraries:</h4>
-Do not include them all as dependecy in your project as it will increase the final App size.
+Do not include them all as dependency in your project as it will increase the final App size.
 Use just what you need.

 - https://www.nuget.org/packages/Xamarin.Swift3.AssetsLibrary/
 - https://www.nuget.org/packages/Xamarin.Swift3.AVFoundation/